paulinemarg/myFlix-Angular-client/README.md

 ## Design

-I used angular material to design the app: MatExpansion, MatDialog, MatSnackBar, MatToolbar, MatIcon, MatCard, etc...
+I used angular material to design the app, such as: MatExpansion, MatDialog, MatSnackBar, MatToolbar, MatIcon, MatCard, etc...

 ## Setting up the tools: